Vercel Build Failed: Read These 3 Spots in the Log

 ^

-How to spot it: log contains Type error: / error TS\d{4} / ESLint error with a specific file + line.
+How to spot it: the log contains Type error:, a string like error TS2339, or an ESLint error with a specific file and line.

 5. Monorepo Root Directory misconfigured

-Repo root is a monorepo (pnpm workspace, Turborepo) but the Vercel project’s Root Directory is empty or pointed at the wrong subdir.
-Build can’t find package.json or installs the wrong deps.
+The repo is a monorepo (pnpm workspace, Turborepo, Nx) but the Vercel project’s Root Directory is empty or points at the wrong subdirectory.
+The build can’t find the right package.json or installs the wrong dependencies.

 Error: No Next.js version detected.
 Make sure your package.json has "next" in either "dependencies" or "devDependencies".